The de Verdons of Norfolk, Suffolk

 ***THIS SECTION STILL TO BE COMPLETED***

-MORE DETAILS PROVIDING A NEW UNDERSTANDING OF THIS FAMILY AND ITS GENEALOGY WILL BE POSTED LATER IN 2020, CORRECTING ERRORS THAT APPEAR IN THE FORMAL HISTORIES THAT HAVE UNTIL NOW GUIDED PEOPLE.
+MANY MORE DETAILS PROVIDING A NEW UNDERSTANDING OF THIS FAMILY AND ITS GENEALOGY WILL BE POSTED LATER IN 2025, CORRECTING ERRORS THAT APPEAR IN THE FORMAL HISTORIES THAT HAVE UNTIL NOW GUIDED PEOPLE.

-(THEIR DESCENT FROM BERTRAM I de VERDUN REMAINS UNCHANGED)
+(THEIR POSSIBLE DESCENT FROM BERTRAM I de VERDUN - OR HIS FATHER - REMAINS UNCHANGED)

 Footnotes: